 You’ll need to complete a Reservation Form with one of our Sales Consultants and pay a reservation fee.

-It’s £1,000 or £500 if you are using the Government-backed Help to Buy Scheme – take a look at our Buyers Guide – Help to Buy Equity Loan Scheme for further information.
+It’s £1,000 or £500 if you are a first time buyer using the Government-backed Help to Buy Scheme – take a look at our Buyers Guide – Help to Buy Equity Loan Scheme for further information.
 Terms and conditions for the reservation fee can be found on the Reservation Form.

 Our Sales Consultant will go through all the plans with you.
 This will include house type plans, landscaping plans and development plans.
 If there is a Management Company at the development, they will let you know the yearly costs and what is covers.